American lawyer is sentenced to prison in Hong Kong after scuffle with police officer

 Unrest flared in Hong Kong in June 2019, prompted by an extradition bill that residents feared would remove the firewall between the city’s courts, based on English common law, and China’s judicial system, which answers to the ruling Communist Party.
 Beijing has characterized the spontaneous protests as the work of meddlesome foreign countries.

+In response, the Chinese and Hong Kong authorities moved to curb the city’s freedoms, most notably through a national security law imposed last year, an overhaul of the electoral system, and the freezing of assets belonging to pro-democracy newspaper Apple Daily, which led to its shutdown.

-Since then, more than 10,000 people have been arrested.
-About a quarter have been charged and 780 convicted as of last month, police data show.
+Since the protests, more than 10,000 people have been arrested.
+About a quarter have been charged and 780 convicted, police data show.

+Authorities have continued to crack down since passage of the security law last summer.
+On Monday, police arrested nine more people, six of them high school students, over what they said was an alleged terrorist bomb plot.
+The nine allegedly belong to a pro-independence group that planned to attack Hong Kong’s courts, railways and streets with explosives this month, according to the police.

+“[Police] hope parents can pay more attention to who the friends of your children are, and whether your children have been used or instigated to commit criminal acts or even terrorist acts,” senior superintendent Li Kwai-wah told reporters Tuesday.

 Read more: